 Enjoying the elevated status of UNESCO World Heritage Site, Dubrovnik, by default, becomes an outstanding destination in the uncharted waters of Croatia travel for a casual tourist.

-For the adrenaline addicts, activities like kayaking, swimming and a host of other water activities add to the thrill.
+For the adrenaline addicts, activities like kayaking, swimming, and a host of other water activities add to the thrill.
 And for the fans of Game of Thrones, Dubrovnik’s fortifications create some déjà vu.
-A sweeping view of the city can be enjoyed by climbing up the Mount Srd, which remains effortlessly accessible via cable car or by foot.
+A sweeping view of the city can be enjoyed by climbing up Mount Srd, which remains effortlessly accessible via cable car or on foot.

 Kornati National Park

 For the love of Nature, one should visit Kornati National Park.
 To be honest, travel to Croatia doesn’t make much sense for tranquility-hunters unless they visit the Kornati Archipelago that is very often dubbed as nautical paradise.

 About 140 islands make up this National Park where dramatic caverns, cliffs, and caves of the tight-knit isles throw an awful lot of challenges.
 These islands are mostly made of Karst Limestone and offer excellent opportunities for hiking.

 Yes, for those tourists who love some real excitement, sailing through the National Park adds a whole new dimension.
 For those who are not big enthusiasts of ‘sail alone’ opportunity, the National Park offers guided tours from Split, Sibenik, and Zadar.